-Borrowers must be U.S. citizens, permanent resident aliens, or non-permanent resident aliens.
-Non-permanent residents must be eligible to work in the U.S. An Inter Vivos Revocable (Living) Trust is an eligible borrower if it complies with Fannie Mae or Freddie Mac eligibility criteria.
+- U.S. citizens, permanent resident aliens, or non-permanent resident aliens.
+Nonpermanent residents must be eligible to work in the U.S. - An Inter Vivos Revocable (Living) Trust, provided it complies with Fannie Mae or Freddie Mac eligibility criteria. - A Land Trust, provided it meets the requirements in Section 3.2.4